 Ninja-Ninjutsu students must be well-rounded in all aspects of fighting, camouflage, and espionage.
 To enhance these skills, students will hang from a bar while they are repeatedly punched in the stomach.
 They say it contributes to the strength, patience, and stealth of would be ninjas.

-In Russia, Spetsnaz is the practice known as systema.
-It is fairly traditional to standard martial arts training with the exception of laying the students down and allowing them to be trampled on, beaten with wooden poles, and cinderblocks smashed on their stomachs with sledgehammers.
+In Russia, Spetsnaz use the practice known as systema.
+It is fairly traditional to standard martial arts training with the exception of laying the students down and allowing them to be trampled on, beaten with wooden poles, and have cinder blocks smashed on their stomachs with sledgehammers.

 Tameshiwari is the practice of smashing things, like cement, often breaking many bones in doing so.